 Friedman didn’t believe that Jews are seeking world domination.
 He gave two reasons as to why Jews have been attracted to radical movements.
 First, the left provided the Jews with equal citizenship while the Christian right did not.
 Second, the stereotype that Jews are profiteers and usurers may have persuaded them to show themselves and the anti-Semites that they are not selfish and heartless, but public-spirited and idealistic.11

-The Cultural Marxism conspiracy theory claims that Marxists try to undermine Western civilisation with civil rights movements, feminism, Islam, LGTB propaganda, and pop-music, causing a breakdown of traditional Christian values.
-Marxists usually are hostile to religion and have aimed to overthrow the social order with violence.
-Cultural Marxism is about liberating groups of oppressed people and it usually refers to liberation movements like Black Lives Matter that address genuine concerns like racism and police violence.
-These causes attract concerned citizens but also rioters.
-Many prominent Marxist thinkers were Jewish so Cultural Marxism is sometimes seen as an anti-Semitic conspiracy theory.
+After 1968 the left gradually abandoned its traditional base of workers in favour of disadvantaged groups like ethnic minorities, women, and LGTB people.
+This shift is sometimes attributed to the Frankfurt School.
+The Cultural Marxism conspiracy theory claims that Marxists of the Frankfurt School try to undermine Western civilisation with civil rights movements, feminism, Islam, LGTB propaganda, and pop-music, causing a breakdown of traditional Christian values.
+Many prominent Marxist thinkers were Jewish so Cultural Marxism is seen as an anti-Semitic conspiracy theory.

 The recent wars in the Middle East are the work, at least to a significant extent, of the neoconservatives.
 Their ideology is a practical implementation of The Clash of Civilisations of Samuel Huntington.
 Huntington stated that Western nations will lose predominance if they fail to recognise the irreconcilable nature of cultural tensions.
 Huntington believed that Islam is a fundamental problem for the West.12